xingyu711/vehigo/README.md

 ### App Name: VehiGo

-A website to help user check the prices of used cars. <br>
+A website to help people check the prices of used cars. <br>
 https://vehigo.herokuapp.com/

 #### App Features: